rvinokurov/redis-distributed-messaging/README.md

 npm i
 ```

-All log's output presents  in bunyan format, so you need to install bunyan globally:
+Entire log's output presents  in bunyan format, so you need to install bunyan globally:
 ```
 npm i -g bunyan
 ```